Ray Farmer: Atlanta Falcons

 In 2002, Farmer was hired by the Atlanta Falcons as a scout.
 He would serve in that position until 2005.

 Kansas City Chiefs

 In 2006, Farmer was hired by the Kansas City Chiefs to serve as their director of pro personnel.

 Cleveland Browns

 In 2013, Farmer was hired by the Cleveland Browns as their assistant general manager.
 In 2014, Farmer was promoted to general manager of the Browns, replacing Mike Lombardi.

 In February 2015, the Northeast Ohio Media Group reported that Farmer was under investigation for sending texts to coaching staff discussing play-calling during games, which violated the league's electronic device policy.
 Farmer was eventually suspended in March 2015 for the first four games of the 2015 regular season without pay, and the team was fined $250,000.

 On January 3, 2016, after Cleveland's final game of the season, Farmer was fired.

 Los Angeles Rams

 In 2020, Farmer was hired by the Los Angeles Rams as a scouting consultant.
+Following the 2020 NFL season, Farmer was promoted to senior personnel executive.